lando2319/craps_buzz_2/readme.md

 The App itself is simply html, Javascript, and CSS

-For assistance check out [how to run things locally]
+For assistance on how to run files locally, check out [how to run things locally]

 License
 ----